Nils-Axel Mörner: Views on sea level change

-Mörner disagreed with the view of future rise in sea level caused by global warming.
-Mörner's self-published 2007 20-page booklet The Greatest Lie Ever Told, refers to his belief that observational records of sea levels for the past 300 years that show variations - ups and downs, but no significant trend.
-This contrasts with the IPCC view that sea level rise has been occurring at 2–3 mm per year, over the last century.
+Despite scientific evidence, Mörner disputed that future rise in sea level is caused by global warming.
+Mörner's self-published 2007 the 20-page booklet The Greatest Lie Ever Told, refers to his belief that observational records of sea levels for the past 300 years that show variations – ups and downs, but no significant trend.
+This contrasts with the IPCC evidence that sea level rise has been occurring at 2–3 mm per year, over the last century.
 Mörner asserts that satellite altimetry data indicate a mean rise in the order of 1.0 mm/yr from 1986 to 1996, whereas most studies find a value around 3 mm/yr.

 Mörner believed that sea level rise will not exceed 200 mm, within a range of either +100±100 mm or +50 ± 150 mm, based on satellite data over the last 40 years and observational records over the last 300 years.
 In 2004 the president of INQUA wrote that INQUA did not subscribe to Mörner's views on climate change.

 In 2000 he launched an international sea level research project in the Maldives which claims to demonstrate an absence of signs of any on-going sea level rise.
 Despite President Gayoom having spoken in the past about the impending dangers to his country, the Maldives, Mörner concluded that the people of the Maldives have in the past survived a higher sea level about 50–60 cm, and there is evidence of a significant sea level fall in the last 30 years in that Indian Ocean area.
 However, these conclusions were disputed due to lack of known mechanism for a fall in sea level and lack of supporting evidence.

-In an interview in June, 2007, Mörner described research he had done in the Maldives that had been reported in the documentary Doomsday Called Off.
+In an interview in June 2007, Mörner described research he had done in the Maldives that had been reported in the documentary Doomsday Called Off.
 Specifically, he mentioned a tree he had discovered growing close to the shoreline as evidence to support his claim that sea level had actually fallen rather than risen.
 He also alleged that the tree had been deliberately destroyed by a group of Australian researchers who were promoting the IPCC view that sea level was rising.

 Mörner's use of early TOPEX/Poseidon satellite altimeter data to claim that sea levels are not rising was criticised by members of the TOPEX/Poseidon and Jason-1 Science Working Team in Nerem et al. (2007), for ignoring the calibrated satellite altimeter records, which show that sea levels are rising.